'Operational disaster' at OR Tambo leads to passengers arriving at local destinations without luggage

-In what FlySafair has called “an operational disaster”, the Airports Company of SA’s (Acsa) baggage sorting system at Jo’burg’s OR Tambo airport failed yesterday.
+In what FlySafair has called “an operational disaster”, the Airports Company of SA’s (Acsa) baggage sorting system at Jo’burg’s OR Tambo airport failed on Friday.

 This resulted in thousands of passengers arriving at their domestic destinations without their luggage, at the height of the festive season.